 Off Campus Sign In is the mechanism the library uses to authenticate remote users (off campus) to access restricted resources.
 Most of the links on the library's web site are freely available to all users, but some are restricted for various reasons.

 Databases, ebooks, and ejournals are restricted contractually to currently enrolled students and currently employed faculty and staff by the companies who provide the content.
 The reason is to prevent loss of sales to unaffiliated customers (individuals and companies) who might otherwise forego their own electronic subscriptions and use a library's access instead.

 Access to many Virginia Tech electronic theses and dissertations are restricted by the authors themselves who wish to limit global Internet availability pending possible publication elsewhere.
 These materials are indicated by a VT logo.

 Basically, if your computer is on the campus network (wired or wireless), you should be able to access library resources.
-When outside the campus network (home ISP, cellular network, school or corporate network), you'll need to do something to make it appear you are on the campus network.
+When outside the campus network (home ISP, cellular network, school or corporate network), you'll need to use the Off Campus Sign In system to make it appear you are on campus.

-There are three typical cases when Off Campus Sign In doesn't work:
+There are two typical cases when Off Campus Sign In doesn't work:

 If you can get to the login screen, but your PID/password doesn't work, there are a few possible fixes: